• Skip to main content

 Baking tips

-• I recommend to peel the apples and dice them small.
+• I recommend to peel the apples and dice them on the smaller side.
 It creates a better texture to the loaf and guarantees you get sweet apple chunks in every bites.
 Also, prepare the batter before peeling and chopping the apples.
 If you start by prepping the fruit, then they might have enough time to brown before you incorporate them into the batter.

 • Make sure to keep mini apple sauce container like these one from Santa Cruz in your pantry, so you don't have to open a big jar when you need a smaller amount.

 • To ensure you have a fluffy and light loaf, then be sure not to overmix the batter.
-Stir until all the ingredients come together, then stop.
+Stir until all the ingredients come together and you don't see any dry clusters of flour, then stop.

 • Cooking time can vary depending on your oven and the water content of your apples.
 Cook the loaf for about 1 hour, then make sure to check for doneness with a clean sharp knife or long tooth pick (poke in the loaf and it should come back out mostly clean).
 Cook for an additional 5-10 minutes if needed, considering that the loaf will keep cooking for a little longer after out of the oven.